EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/flashing_tool.md

 ### Step 3: Send wifi credentials.

-Once the installation is complete, unplug your board, then reconnect it to the PC without pressing any buttons and press **Send credentials**
+Once the installation is complete, unplug your board, then reconnect it to the PC without pressing any buttons and press **Send credentials**.

 <ImageCard :options="image_settings.send_wifi_credentials"/>